Join us for the 2022 Fall Festival at Stokesville Campground

-The Shenandoah Mountain Bike Festival originated in 1997 and remains a volunteer-run event.
-The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) proceeds from the Festival help the Coalition achieve our goals of Building better communities in the Vally.
+The Shenandoah Mountain Bike Festival originated in 1997 and has always been and remains a volunteer-run event.
+The Festival is the largest fundraiser for the Shenandoah Valley Bicycle Coalition (SVBC) proceeds from the Festival help the Coalition achieve our goals of Building Better Communities in the Valley.
 The Festival is held at the beautiful Stokesville Campground on the edge of the George Washington National Forest

 An important component of the Festival is giving back to the trails of the National Forest.
 We will hold a SINGLE trail work sessions on Saturday.
 We hope you will join us for the great riding, trail care, friendships, and fall foliage.

 - Current members of the Shenandoah Valley Bicycle Coalition receive a discount on their festival registration.
 Join or Renew Today!